France-Travail/happy_vllm/docs/endpoints/data_manipulation.md

 ## split_text (POST)

 Splits a text in chunks.
 You can specify a minimal number of tokens present in each chunk.
 Each chunk will be delimited by separators you can specify.

-The input is of the form:
+The format of the input is as follows:

 ```
 {